Devon Baldwin pulls heartstrings in songwriting and singing

 The setback has not stopped her success.

-Loyola student and fan of Baldwin, Micaela Pertusi, recognized the singer’s legacy.
+Loyola student and fan of Devon Baldwin, Micaela Pertusi, recognized the singer’s legacy.

 “Songs like Underwater help me feel at peace,” Pertusi said.